 Environment and Energy

 SBO Washington, D.C. group members will learn about urban poverty, homelessness, and food insecurity in our nation’s capital—especially in relation to race and class.
 The team will stay at the Steinbruck Center (a ministry of Luther Place Memorial Church), a program that offers education, service, research and training opportunities to address the root causes of homelessness and urban poverty.
-Participants will learn about the affordable housing crisis and poverty in the city through walking tours, a poverty simulation, and lectures.
-Group members will serve at various meal programs across the District and engage in thought-provoking interactive activities, learning the stories of people firsthand and seeing the city through a new lens.
+Participants will learn about the affordable housing crisis and poverty in the city through walking tours, a poverty simulation, and interactive activities.
+Group members will serve at various meal programs across the District and engage in building relationships by listening to the stories of people firsthand and seeing the city through a new lens.